-Tanda is a committed Indigenous activist with over a decade of experience in frontline advocacy, community organizing, and cultural education.
-Her social media presence brings together humor, food, and deep cultural knowledge, creating a space where ancestral traditions are honored and shared.
-Through storytelling, media, and movement work, she helps bridge communities and foster understanding, especially among younger generations.
-Tanda plays a vital role in building the visibility and cultural reach of Just-Soup.
+Tanda's social media presence brings together humor, food, and deep cultural knowledge, creating a space where ancestral traditions are honored and shared.
+Through storytelling, media, and movement work, she bridges communities and fosters understanding, especially among younger generations.

-Tatumn serves as the Education Program Manager.
-She designs and leads educational initiatives grounded in Indigenous knowledge systems and values.
-Tatumn develops curriculum that supports intergenerational learning and community empowerment, helping to reclaim and pass on Native teachings.
-Her work uplifts Indigenous pedagogy, offering pa
+Tatumn serves as the Education Program Manager for Just Soup.
+She designs and leads educational initiatives grounded in Indigenous knowledge systems and values, developing curriculum that supports intergenerational learning and community empowerment.

-Tatumn serves as the Education Program Manager.
-She designs and leads educational initiatives grounded in Indigenous knowledge systems and values.
-Tatumn develops curriculum that supports intergenerational learning and community empowerment, helping to reclaim and pass on Native teachings.
-Her work uplifts Indigenous pedagogy, offering pathways for youth and adults alike to reconnect with their roots, build skills, and strengthen cultural identity through education.
+Tatumn serves as the Education Program Manager for Just Soup.
+She designs and leads educational initiatives grounded in Indigenous knowledge systems and values, developing curriculum that supports intergenerational learning and community empowerment.

 The story of Just-Soup begins on a path of struggle, resilience, and ultimately, profound transformation.
 Our creators are proudly walking the long and often painful road of recovery— not just from addiction, but from the generational trauma, displacement, and disconnection that colonialism has imposed on Indigenous people for centuries.